diva-exchange/iroha/README.md

 ### Latest available release

-If you have Docker Compose available, just execute within your iroha folder:
+If you have Docker Compose available, execute within your iroha folder:
 ```
 sudo docker-compose up -d
 ```

 By default this will use the configuration file `/docker-compose.yml`.
-Within this docker-compose configuration file a local iroha network gets defined.
+Within this docker-compose configuration file a local iroha testnet gets defined.
 This also involves a network configuration.
 By default there are no ports explosed and the network is defined as "internal".

-After a short while you will find five docker container running: a postgres container (postgres.diva.local), three iroha container (testnet-a.diva.local, testnet-b.diva.local and testnet-c.diva.local) and an explorer container (explorer.diva.local).
+After start up five docker container will be running: a postgres container (postgres.diva.local), three iroha container (testnet-a.diva.local, testnet-b.diva.local and testnet-c.diva.local) and an explorer container (explorer.diva.local).

 Open your browser and visit the local blockchain explorer: http://172.29.101.100:3920.

-As said, the IP address "172.29.101.100" is defined within the docker compose configuration file, `/docker-compose.yml`.
-You can set up your own local network configuration and use this configuration file as an example or starting point.
+The IP address of the explorer, "172.29.101.100", is defined within the docker compose configuration file, `/docker-compose.yml`.
+Set up your own local network configuration and use this configuration file as an example or starting point.

 To stop the container using Docker Compose, execute:
 ```